5 reasons why Sensex climbed 1,100 points today

 Dancing to global tune, the BSE Sensex rallied nearly 1,100 points to comfortably trade above the 58,000 mark.
 NSE's barometer Nifty50 zipped past 17,300 level.

 "The uncanny ability of the market to surprise was in full flow yesterday when the S&P500 shot up by 5 per cent from the day’s lows despite the September CPI inflation numbers coming slightly higher than expectations.
 Such sharp rallies happen due to market positioning.
-The market was oversold,"
+The market was oversold," said V K Vijayakumar, Chief Investment Strategist at Geojit Financial Services.

 Investor wealth, as suggested by the BSE market capitalisation, climbed Rs 3.37 lakh crore to Rs 273.23 lakh crore from Rs 269.85 lakh crore a day ago.